William Hwang Lab

 Description:

+This training experience is ideal for preparing candidates who are interested in pursuing subsequent PhD and/or MD training.
+Prior technicians have been co-first authors and co-authors on 3 or more high impact papers each, presented as lead authors at conferences, and gained admission to prestigious MD and PhD programs such as the Harvard-MIT Health Sciences and Technology program.
 Ideal candidates should have a strong interest in cancer biology and/or neuroscience, prior experience in laboratory biological research, motivated and willing to learn new techniques, thrive in both collaborative and independent situations, and highly organized.
-This position has a 2-year minimum commitment and if the candidate is interested, they may have the opportunity to lead or co-lead an independent project during their tenure.
+This position has a 2-year minimum commitment.

 Responsibilities: